sema/raft/README.md

 - Use something else, such as etcd/raft
 - This is my playground, TODOs I want to work on
+  - Experiment with godoc and generate proper documentation for package
   - Writing an actual storage backend, and handle issues around ensuring data is actually persisted (flush to disk)
   - Raft optionals proposed by [1] (membership changes, compaction)
   - Automatic redirection - allow clients to talk to any node